Tutela

-Tutela was the ancient Roman concept of "guardianship", conceived of as a goddess in the Imperial period, and from the earliest period as a functional role that various tutelary deities might play, particularly Juno.
-Tutela had particular applications in Roman law.
+In ancient Roman culture and mythology, Tutela was a goddess and divine personification of "guardianship."
+As a concept, tutela had specific applications under Roman law.

 Legal tutela

 Under Roman law, there were several forms of tutela ("guardianship" or "tutelage"), mainly for people such as minors and women who ordinarily in Roman society would be under the legal protection and control of a paterfamilias, but who for whatever reasons were sui iuris, legally emancipated.
 The guardian who oversaw their interests was a tutor.
 Latin legal terminology distinguishes among several types of tutela, including: